EvanHerman/wp-rest-api-controller/readme.txt

 == Description ==

-WP REST API Controller allows users to toggle the visibility of, and customize the endpoints for, all post types within WordPress.
-Additionally, users can tweak visibility and customize the meta data attached to the API response.
+WP REST API Controller allows admins to toggle the visibility of, and customize the endpoints for, all post types within WordPress with an easy-to-use graphical interface.
+Additionally, you can tweak visibility and customize the meta data attached to the API response.

-<h2>Features:</h2>
+> **Note:** This plugin requires WordPress Version 4.7 or to work.

+**Features:**

 * Enable/Disable REST API endpoints
 * Enable/Disable post type meta data (add or remove meta fields from API requests)
 * Rename post type base endpoints (eg: change the `/posts/` API endpoints to `/announcements/`)